kazegusuri/faraday_middleware-octokit-prometheus/README.md

 ## Usage

-Just specify Ocotkit to use this faraday middleware by either:
+Just specify Octokit to use this faraday middleware by either:

 ```
 require 'faraday_middleware/octokit/prometheus'